amixtum/dangerous-deliveries/README.md

 * Exit = Esc

-Don't fall over (or into a bottomless pit of spikes)!
+* Don't fall over (or into a bottomless pit of spikes)!

+<h3>Configuring</h3>

+The config directory contains all data files necessary to compute the game

+If you would like to add an lsystem, create a new file (adhering to the format in the existing lsystem files) in the config directory and set:

+    lsystem <filename>

+in config/game.txt

+additionally config/table.txt contains values that affect how the lsystem is used for map generation

+All other values are commented to explain how they affect the model (explained more in design/doc.txt)